Rydilly/Iceberg_Hash/README.md

 To be honest, my goal starting these projects was to understand iceberg hashing, but I'm way more proud of my cuckoo filter and I learned way more building it.
 All the byte and bit comparisons made me miss C.

-I didn't bother learning how the time complexity is proven for iceberg — the proofs seemed pretty intimidating.
+I didn't bother learning how the time complexity is proven for iceberg, the proofs seemed pretty intimidating.
 I read a little over 10 pages of [Mitzenmacher's handbook chapter](https://www.eecs.harvard.edu/~michaelm/postscripts/handbook2001.pdf) on it.
 I understand the power of choice pretty well, but not the math behind it.

 -------------------------------------------------------------------------------
 Thought process
-Thought process
-Here's a proofread version with corrections marked:

-Corrected text:

 I might need to try using the power of choice with a separate chaining hash sometime.
 If the head node held length and end-of-chain metadata, I could see iceberg being an excellent approach to minimize clusters for improved lookup.
 The chains will be sorted by the bits of the hash value in reverse ordering to save computation on resize.